-Stakeholder Satisfaction Action Steps Who When Training Budget

-Setup on-Line surveys to increase accessibility Assistant Principal Fall Semester Assistant Principal will be trained No

-through Institutional Effectiveness

-Use rewards to inspire student and parent participation Assistant Principal Upon completion No No, Solicit sponsors

-of the survey-

-Spring semester

-Administer senior climate surveys to seniors during club and other group meetings Instructors/Assistant January and No

-Principal thereafter

-Administer junior climate surveys at the end of El El January No

-Instructors/Assistant -

-Principal
+Stakeholder Satisfaction Action Steps Who When Training Budget Present Parent101, an August workshop for parents of juniors and seniors.
+This Principal/Assistant August workshop will show/teach parents parents how to access information by working Principal - with child to access student Passport Account.
+(This is to address both parent and student concerns-being knowledgeable about course performance Setup on-Line surveys to increase accessibility Assistant Principal Fall Semester Assistant Principal will be trained through Institutional Effectiveness Use rewards to inspire student and parent participation Assistant Principal Upon completion No, Solicit sponsors of the survey- Spring semester Administer senior climate surveys to seniors during club and other group meetings Instructors/Assistant January and Principal thereafter Administer junior climate surveys at the end of El El Instructors/Assistant January Principal -

-For required training, specify what training is, who will participate and when it will occur

-List any activities that will require cost and estimate expected expenditure
+\For required training, specify what training is, who will participate and when it will occur \\List any activities that will require cost and estimate expected expenditure